Male Infertility Chattanooga, TN

 More recently we have come to realize that during the evaluation of male infertility many other more sinister things can be found.
 It is not uncommon to find testicular cancers, genetic disorders that may be passed onto offspring, anatomic abnormalities such as missing kidneys, and hormonal imbalances.
 Often the male fertility evaluation will be the first evaluation of the fully matured man by a physician since adolescence.
 This visit may refocus the individual towards improvements in general health, and lifestyle even if no male fertility issue is identified.

-How Are Men Evaluated for Infertility?
+How Men are Evaluated for Infertility

 A comprehensive medical, fertility, and sexual history will be requested prior to your visit via a questionnaire.
 Your replies will be reviewed at your visit.
 This evaluation will involve your partner and assess her fertility status as well.
 You will receive a focused physical exam.
 Two semen analyses should be performed prior to your evaluation to maximize the counseling at the end of the evaluation.
 The semen analysis will determine your sperm quality and sperm count.
 Two semen analyses are required to establish a baseline since semen counts can vary greatly even in normal individuals without fertility issues.